Labernator/HoR/Players/Marius/Introducing Experience in HoR.md

 Survived the battle: +1XP
 Each enemy model killed: +1XP

-Up to half of the victory points can be converted to experience (and thus not be used to generate requisition points).
+Up to half of the victory points (rounded down) can be converted to experience (and thus not be used to generate requisition points).
 These extra XP can be distributed as you wish.